HiAngelC/RNA/README.md

-# RNA
+# Artifial Neural Network, Python and more

-# Hey, this is my space to practice RNA, workflows or simply python
+# Hey, this is my space to practice ANN, workflows or simply python